 - You can also use this recipe to make baked oatmeal cups!
 Lightly spray a 12 cavity muffin tin with non-stick cooking spray.
 Portion batter into the tin and bake at 400°F for 15-20 minutes until muffin tops are a nice golden brown color.
 You may want to consider using these amazing silicon muffin pan liners, they make clean up so much easier when making oatmeal cups!

-- Place oatmeal squares in an airtight food storage container or Ziploc baggie.
+- Place oatmeal squares in an airtight container or Ziploc baggie.
 Refrigerate for 3-4 days or freeze for up to 3 months.

 - To reheat your oatmeal squares, simply microwave for 30-90 seconds!
-You can also reheat it in the oven, if you prefer.
+You can also reheat it in the oven or toaster oven if you prefer.
 Preheat to 350°F and line a baking sheet with foil.
 Place oatmeal on the lined sheet and bake for 15-20 minutes until warmed through.

 Video